How to manage hair loss due to stress?

 What are the effective ingredients in dietary supplements to counter hair loss due to stress?

-Effective ingredients include keratin, collagen, B vitamins, zinc, and adaptogenic plants such as field horsetail.
+Effective ingredients include keratin, collagen, B vitamins, zinc, and adaptogenic plants such as horsetail.
 These actives nourish the scalp and strengthen the hair fiber.

 How can dietary supplements help reduce stress-related hair loss?